neillturner/ec2dream/README.md

 *   Support for CloudFoundry
 *   Support for Local and Hosted Servers -  Servers running in local virtualized environments like Vagrant, VMWare or Virtual box.
 *   Support for ssh tunnelling allow support of servers in Amazon VPC.
-*   Support for Amazon AWS, Eucalyptus and openstack
+*   Support for Amazon AWS including Cloud Formation, Eucalyptus and openstack
 *   Support for Test Kitchen to develop and test chef cookbooks, puppet modules, ansible and salt.

 ### It contains: